Home Goof Gallery Timeline Biographies Evolution References Search Email

 Photograph

-From Hunting Dinosaurs by Louie Psiyohos
+From Hunting Dinosaurs by Louie Psihoyos

-Charles Darwin's grandfather was Erasmus Darwin, the scientist, poet, inventor, doctor and polymath.
-One of Erasmus's sons, Charles, planned to become a doctor like his father, but he died from an infection after accidentally cutting himself during an autopsy.
-So Erasmus's younger son, Robert, dutifully followed in his older brother's footsteps.
-In turn, Robert expected his own son — whom he named after his late brother — to practice medicine, too.
-But the Charles Darwin who would become famous couldn't stomach cadaver dissection.
-He couldn't stomach surgery, either.
+Erasmus did well enough to leave Edinburgh for anatomy school in London, but Charles floundered.
+His father had managed to practice medicine despite an inability to tolerate the sight of blood, a problem he solved by not bleeding his patients.
+Charles would be expected to perform surgery.
 In his autobiography, he recounted two occasions when he tried and failed to observe operations, and the patients' own suffering played a part, "this being long before the blessed days of chloroform."
 Perhaps it was then, realizing his son might never turn out to be a doctor, that the exasperated Robert Darwin delivered the rat-catching speech.

-Charles Darwin's mother died when he was little, and he was sent away to boarding school soon afterwards.
-The school was close to home, however, and the young Charles would walk home on the weekends to conduct chemistry experiments with his fun-loving brother Ras.
-The two later attended classes at Edinburgh, but Charles moved on to Cambridge, where he found a mentor in the young professor John Henslow.
+Charles Darwin's mother died when he was little and, though he was cared for by his older sisters, and close to his baby sister Catty, he was sent away to boarding school soon after his mother's death.
+The school was close to home, however, and the young Charles would walk home on the weekends to conduct noisy, smelly chemistry experiments with his fun-loving brother.
+The two later attended classes at Edinburgh, but after he gave up studying medicine, Charles moved on to Cambridge where he found a mentor in the young professor John Henslow.
 Then Darwin got the chance to set sail aboard the Beagle.
 Despite misgivings about his son's lack of direction, Robert Darwin consented to let Charles go.
-Charles expected to return to England and become a country gentleman and parson.
-(He halfway succeeded — he remained a country gentleman the rest of his days.)
-His role on the voyage was, in a large part, to serve as company for Captain Robert FitzRoy.

 The noise from the insects is so loud, that it may be heard even in a vessel anchored several hundred yards from the shore; yet within the recesses of the forest a universal silence appears to reign.
 To a person fond of natural history, such a day as this, brings with it a deeper pleasure than he ever can hope again to experience.

-Although Darwin once described the captain as "affected with strong peculiarities of temper," the two remained good friends throughout the voyage and for years afterwards.
+Although Darwin once described the captain who treated him with such favoritism as "affected with strong peculiarities of temper," the two remained good friends throughout the voyage and for years afterwards.
+The worst argument Darwin and FitzRoy had on the voyage was over slavery.
+Darwin was a passionate abolitionist.
+FitzRoy, at the time of the voyage, was not.
+To tolerate sharing such close quarters, the two later avoided discussing the topic.
 It wasn't until FitzRoy got orthodox religion that he and Darwin had a falling out.
 The relationship also soured over FitzRoy's feeling that Darwin gave him too little credit for the Beagle trip when the two were publishing their memoirs of the voyage.

 Darwin always considered the Beagle voyage the defining experience of his life, and he was right; it provided him with the evidence that would forever change biology.
 It may also have ruined his health.
 Some historians have speculated that a bite from a poisonous insect during the trip might have been the cause of his chronic illness in later years, but he could have suffered from another problem (or problems) altogether.
 He might have had an ulcer, diverticulitis, or gall-bladder disease — or all three.
-Whatever the case, Darwin felt his health was never the same after the trip.
-(He spent much of it on land — good thing, considering his stomach never completely adjusted to the motion of a ship.)
-After his hearty youth, Darwin spent much of the rest of his life fretting over his own poor health and that of his children.
-After a courtship best described as pallid, he married his cousin Emma Wedgwood, and as the years passed, he worried that he and Emma had passed along weak constitutions to their children.
-Despite these worries, however, Charles and Emma remained devoted to each other for the rest of their lives.
+Darwin's chronically poor health eventually became the situation everyone expected and, after he married, guaranteed his wife's gentle nursing.
+One of Darwin's granddaughters recalled, "The trouble was that in my grandparents' house it was a distinction and a mournful pleasure to be ill."
+Whatever the case, Darwin felt his health was never the same after the Beagle trip.

 Pure volcano.
 A mantle of hot bare rock.
 'Nothing could be less